Your Guide to Becoming a California AED Authority

 For large gathering spaces classified as “assembly buildings,” the threshold is slightly different, kicking in at an occupancy of 300 or more people.
 These regulations ensure that larger buildings, where more people are present at any given time, are equipped for a cardiac emergency.
 Determining your exact occupancy load and whether these rules apply can be complex, which is where professional AED program management can provide clarity and ensure you’re covered.

-New Construction and Renovation Triggers
+When New Construction Triggers AED Rules

 A key factor in California’s AED law is the date of construction or renovation.
 Any applicable building constructed after January 1, 2017, that meets the occupancy thresholds we just discussed must have an AED.
 This rule also applies to older buildings that undergo significant renovations or modifications after that date.